Asura (2015 film): Plot

 In the investigation, Dharma knows that Saira supplied the drug through a sweets box during the visiting hours.
 He arrested Saira and threatened her to tell Charlie's further plans.
-Saira tells everything she knows to Dharma, then they tried to implement the death punishment again to Charlie.
-Meanwhile, Daya and his gang kidnap a magistrate's son who is approving Charlie's death, the mother of the hangman who executes Charlie, and Dharma's girlfriend Harika.
-They call unknowns to each other and blackmail them into helping in Charlie's escape.
+Saira tells everything she knows to Dharma, and then they try to implement the death penalty again to Charlie.
+Meanwhile, Daya and his gang kidnap a magistrate's son who is approving Charlie's death, the mother of the hangman who executes Charlie, and Dharma's girlfriend Harika,.
+They call unknown to each other and blackmail them into helping in Charlie's escape.
 Dharma takes it as a challenge to save his girlfriend and execute Charlie.
-Meanwhile, in the execution room, the hangman saves Charlie, creating a technical problem in the executing mission, then the higher officials take a severe action against Dharma.
-In the investigation, he discovers Charlie and Pandu's meeting.
-In the searching of Pandu, he successfully went to his hideout.
-In a rough chase, Daya killed Pandu and was transferred to the commissioner's office on charges of duty negligence.
-The commissioner takes it as a challenge and transfers Charlie to the special jail for hanging under his control.
-Taking it as an advantage, Muthyammanna and Daya attack on the police and successfully have Charlie escape.
-Suddenly, Dharma enters and attacks them.
-While in a shootout, Charlie injures Daya, and then Dharma kills Daya.
-After that, the police alerts the public on Charlie's escape and announces a ransom on him.
+Meanwhile, in the execution room, the hangman saves Charlie, creating a technical problem in the executing mission.

+The higher officials take severe action against Dharma.
+Later in the investigation, he discovers Charlie and Pandu's meeting.
+In the search of Pandu, he successfully went to his hideout.
+In a rough chase, Daya kills Pandu to increase his share and reveals that after escaping Charlie from the jail, Daya will kill him too and grab the whole diamonds which possessed by Charlie unknown to Muthyammanna,.
+Then, the commissioner transferred Dharma to his office as punishment on charges of negligence of duty.

+Then, the commissioner takes it as a challenge and transfers Charlie to the special jail for hanging under his control.
+Taking it as an advantage, Muthyammanna and Daya attack on the police under way and successfully have Charlie escape, whose face is covered with a cloth.
+Suddenly, to their shock, Dharma enters and attacks them.
+While in a shootout, Charlie injures Daya and escapes successfully, and then Dharma kills Daya.
+After that, the police alert the public on Charlie's escape and announce a ransom on him.